soso-song/loqal-discussion-website/README.md

    | /users<br>/unfollow/:id | POST | User ID | | - (json) current User<br>-status 400: Already not following<br> - status 400: Bad Request<br> - status 401: Unauthorized<br> - status 404: ID not valid<br> - status 404: User not found<br> - status 500: Internal server error | Remove user ID from following<br> list of current user, will check<br> to avoid unfollowing twice. |

 #### Example for testing a User route in postman:
  Ex.
-Running a get `/user` route:
+Testing a `/user` route:

    * Set method as POST
    * Type in `http://localhost:5000/users` for request URL
    * In Body text area, choose JSON and input some data.
 By looking at the table above, we can see that a POST '/users' route requires a body object providing variables `email`, `password`, `username`, and `displayname`.
-By looking at the [User Schema Explanation](#user-content-user-usersjs), we know that these four variables are all Strings.
-Therefore we can input to the body something like:
+By looking at the [User Schema Explanation](#user-content-user-usersjs), we know that these four variables are all Strings:

     {
-        "email": "user@user.com",
+        "email": "someuser@someuser.com",
-        "password": "user",
+        "password": "someuser",
-        "username": "useuseuseuse",
+        "username": "someuser",
         "displayname": "displaydisplay"
     }
-   * By sending request, you should be returned with the subscribe.html
+   * After sending the request, subscribe.html should be returned

 ### Tag (`tag.js`)
 #### Tag Schema Explanation